 Page

-SUMMARY SECTION 1
+SUMMARY SECTION1

-INVESTMENT OBJECTIVES 1
+INVESTMENT OBJECTIVES

-EXPENSES OF THE HIT 1
+EXPENSES OF THE HIT1

-PRINCIPAL INVESTMENT STRATEGIES 2
+PRINCIPAL INVESTMENT STRATEGIES2

-PRINCIPAL INVESTMENT RISKS 2
+PRINCIPAL INVESTMENT RISKS

-HIT PAST PERFORMANCE 4
+HIT PAST PERFORMANCE

-PORTFOLIO MANAGEMENT 5
+PORTFOLIO MANAGEMENT

-PURCHASE AND SALE OF UNITS 5
+PURCHASE AND SALE OF UNITS7

-TAX INFORMATION 5
+TAX INFORMATION7

-OVERVIEW 6
+OVERVIEW7

 MORE ON THE HIT'S INVESTMENT OBJECTIVES, PRINCIPAL

-INVESTMENT STRATEGIES AND RISKS 6
+INVESTMENT STRATEGIES AND RISKS

-INVESTMENT OBJECTIVES 6
+INVESTMENT OBJECTIVES

 MORE ON PRINCIPAL INVESTMENT STRATEGIES AND PRINCIPAL

-INVESTMENTS 6
+INVESTMENTS

-MORE ON PRINCIPAL INVESTMENT RISKS 11
+MORE ON PRINCIPAL INVESTMENT RISKS14

-BUYING AND SELLING UNITS IN THE HIT 18
+BUYING AND SELLING UNITS IN THE HIT23

-ELIGIBLE INVESTORS 18
+ELIGIBLE INVESTORS

-PURCHASING AND PRICING UNITS 18
+PURCHASING AND PRICING UNITS

-SELLING OR REDEEMING UNITS 20
+SELLING OR REDEEMING UNITS

-DISTRIBUTION CHARGES (RULE 12b-1 FEES) 21
+DISTRIBUTION CHARGES (RULE 12b-1 FEES)

-MANAGEMENT AND STRUCTURE 21
+MANAGEMENT AND STRUCTURE28

-MANAGEMENT 21
+MANAGEMENT

-HIT STRUCTURE 22
+HIT STRUCTURE

-DISTRIBUTIONS AND TAXES 23
+DISTRIBUTIONS AND TAXES

-FINANCIAL HIGHLIGHTS 25
+FINANCIAL HIGHLIGHTS

-AFL-CIO Housing Investment Trust INVESTMENT OBJECTIVES
+AFL-CIO Housing Investment Trust

+INVESTMENT OBJECTIVES

-The investment objective of the American Federation of Labor and Congress of Industrial Organizations Housing Investment Trust ("HIT") is to generate competitive risk-adjusted total rates of return for its investors ("Participants") by investing in fixed-income investments, primarily multifamily and single family mortgage-backed assets (collectively, "Mortgage Securities").
+The investment objective of the American Federation of Labor and Congress of Industrial Organizations Housing Investment Trust ("HIT") is to generate competitive riskadjusted total rates of return for its investors ("Participants") by investing in fixed-income investments, primarily multifamily and single family mortgage-backed assets.
 Other important objectives of the HIT are to encourage the construction of housing and to facilitate employment for union members in the construction trades and related industries.
 All on-site construction work financed through the HIT's investments is required to be performed by 100% union labor.